 Our first stop was at Sublime Point Lookout.
 Sublime Point Lookout is about a 45-minute drive south of Sydney, on the way to Wollongong.
 Getting there is easy as there’s a big sign on the Princes Highway indicating the turn-off which takes you to the lookout.
 Sealed bitumen roads all the way there so no worries about gravel and punctured tires.

 Plenty of parking is available, as well as a cafe on site.
 You get stunning aerial views of the beautiful coastline beaches in the Illawarra from very high up.
-Makes for perfect photo opportunities and is perfect to have a quick coffee break.
+It makes for perfect photo opportunities and is perfect to have a quick coffee break.

 We hopped back in the car and continued or way.
 Near Gerringong, we made another stop as the views here were simply breathtaking.
 Is was literally a picnic bench near the highway, so I can’t tell you where it was.
 But it was a lovely spot for us to just enjoy the scenery for a while.